After an extensive career in digital media production and management, I am now an Assistant Professor at Athabasca University’s Faculty of Business.

-- user experience and cultural impact of mobile computing
+- user experience of mobile and digital media

 - user-centred design, usability, and accessibility

-My career highlights include managing an e-Business website, developing websites with a dot.com start-up, writing online travelogues, and helping create one of the first mobile applications in Canada.
+My career highlights include managing an e-Business website, developing websites with start-ups, writing online travelogues, and helping create one of the first mobile applications in Canada.

-- Joseph-Armand Bombardier Canada Graduate scholarships (doctoral & masters)
+- SSHRC Canada Graduate scholarships (doctoral and masters)

 - Chancellor’s award for top performance for masters program

-- Shortlisted nomination for TA teaching excellence award, University of Toronto
+- TA teaching excellence award shortlist, University of Toronto

-- Best workshop paper for Mobile HCI 2014 conference
+- Best workshop paper, Mobile Human Computer Interaction conference

 - Apex awards for excellence in overall website and online annual report